SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/input/index.md

 :component-example{name="Password" layout="grow"}

+### Copy

+To implement a copy-to-clipboard feature, you can manually populate the `#trailingIcons` slot and utilize the `useCopy` composable.
+This allows you to trigger the copy mechanism.

+:component-example{name="Copy" layout="grow"}

 ### Label positions

 The input label can be positioned in several ways to support a wide variety of layouts.

 :component-example{name="LabelPositions" layout="grow" orientation="vertical"}